 [Section 68D inserted by No. 68 of 2004 s.
 67.]

-69. Other discriminatory treatment of employees or prospective employees
+69. Discrimination against employees or prospective employees due to involvement in safety and health

 (1) An employer or prospective employer at a mine who in any way treats an employee or prospective employee less favourably than that employer or prospective employer otherwise would have done for the dominant or substantial reason that the employee or prospective employee —